 This method is easiest if you tune in the 3, 4, 2, 5, 1, 6 string sequence.
 You can speed up the tuning process by doing it this way because natural harmonics carry the note for a considerable time after being played.
 To tune with this method you’ll want to use the 12th fret for all six strings.

 6. Tuning Fork or Pitch Pipe

-A benefit of using a tuning fork or a pitch pipe is that they can be purchased for less than an electronic tuner.
+A benefit of using a pitch pipe or a fork designed for tuning is that they can be purchased for less than an electronic tuner.
 A tuning fork or pitch pipe for the note “A” has a frequency of 440 (vibrations per second.)
 The drawback here is that you must tune the 5th string, A, to the fork or pipe and then tune each of the other strings by ear in order.

 7. From Another Guitar

-Similar to the method involving a piano, by doing it this way you’ll use a guitar that you know is in tune.
+If you learn how to tune with a piano, tuning with another guitar is fairly similar.
+If you have another guitar this way can be pretty easy as long as you know the other guitar is in tune.
 This is a really good way to tune if you’re going to be playing in a band or with multiple other instruments so they all will ‘match’.

 8. From an Internet Tuning Source

 There are sources that, one at a time, give you the tones of each of the six strings.
 If you have a good set of speakers on your computer you should be able to do a respectable job of tuning your guitar.
 Check out 8notes and ProGuitarTuner for two of our favorites!